We are aware of current concerns in social media about the future of the Palo Santo Bursera Graveolens tree.

 Buy only from companies that have a program of sustainable management, ethical, friendly to the environment, with programs of reforestation.
 (If we or you do NOT buy cut-wood, NOBODY is going to cut it!)

-Use palo santo essential oil and/or its derivative products (soaps, cosmetics, etc.).
+Not only use palosanto incense sticks, but Palo Santo Essential Oil and/or its derivative products (soaps, cosmetics, etc.).
 This way you know that the product came from trees that died naturally.
-You not only prevent cutting the palosanto, but you give your body the holistic medicinal properties (without the smoke when smudging), which are naturally found in this sacred wood.
+You not only prevent cutting the Palo Santo, but you give your body the holistic medicinal properties (without the smoke when smudging), which are naturally found in this sacred wood.
 (Read How do I cleanse my soul from negativity?)

 It is a fact that we must protect our home called EARTH.
 It is in our hands to use their resources responsibly, and achieve sustainability for future generations.
 With love!